JSTOR-Labs/plant-humanities/help/README.md

 <param ve-image fit="contain" url="more_resources.jpg">

 ## From the Homepage
 Enter your search on the home page.
 Select your language (the default is set to English) and enter your term or topic.
-Plant Search looks specifically for entities such as plants, people, places and subjects.
+Plant Search looks specifically for entities such as plants, people, places, and subjects.
 As you type, topics and suggestions will appear.
 If no suggestions appear, there are no results for your search terms and you should try different terms.
 <param ve-image fit="contain" url="search_from_home.jpg">

 When you have selected a search term, the search results will appear.
 Search results combine data and results from multiple sources.
 At the top of the search results is the search term itself, its QID or unique WikiData identifier, alternate names or synonyms for the term, and the term’s category.
 Below this is a short description coupled with an image, followed by links to the source entry from Wikipedia, WikiData, and WikiMedia Commons.
 Below this general information is a set of expandable components.
 Components on the left present data from WikiData; those on the right collect primary and secondary resources from a variety of sites (including this one!).
 Not all components will appear on every results page-some components appear only on certain plant-associated results.